 When dogs pant, they expel liquid carrying heat from their tongues, nasal passages, and lungs.
 Blood vessel vasodilation also helps dogs cool down, though panting is the primary way.
 When blood vessels expand, especially in the ears and face, they bring more overheated blood near the skin’s surface, where it can cool off.

-Heatstroke occurs when the dog’s two mechanisms for cooling down are overwhelmed.
-Since the internal temperature rises so rapidly in dogs—as little as just minutes—they cannot remove the heat fast enough.
+Heatstroke occurs when the dog’s two cooling mechanisms are overwhelmed.
+Since the internal temperature rises rapidly in dogs, as little as minutes, they cannot remove the heat fast enough.
 This condition can be life-threatening if not immediately treated.
-Multiple organ failure occurs when the internal temperature reaches 107°F-109°F, which can lead to death.

 What are the early warning signs?